 Meaningless Labels: Some brands hide behind meaningless “greenspeak” that sounds impressive but does not have any official weight behind it.
 Examples include phrases like “Made with Natural Ingredients” instead of showing USDA organic certification or saying “Vegan Approved” instead of showing the product is PETA-certified vegan.

-Unfortunately, companies these days continue to practise greenwashing.
-One of the best things we can do to avoid it is to get familiar with recent greenwashing examples.
+Unfortunately, companies these days continue to practice false green claims.
+One of the best things we can do to avoid greenwashing is to get familiar with recent examples.
 Awareness of the tricks that are used can help us spot them more easily.
 Let’s take a look at some examples of greenwashing from the last couple of years.

 - Year: 2020